-Screen-Free Week is an annual, global celebration held this year from May 1-7, when families, libraries, schools, and even whole communities swap digital entertainment for the joys of life beyond the screen.
+Screen-Free Week is an annual, global celebration held the first week in May, when families, libraries, schools, and even whole communities swap digital entertainment for the joys of life beyond the screen.

 Screen-Free Week is a fun way to reduce dependence on digital entertainment, and a chance for kids and grownups to power down and reconnect with the world around them.